 The conclusion of brunch came all too soon and we headed outside to go our separate ways.
 Even so, we spent another fifteen minutes airing our laundry in front of the crowd continuing to queue up to get into The Black Tap.
 Adding all our ages together, we go back to the Revolutionary War and beyond, which gives us a few bragging rights on this earth.

-As the one cuz summed it all up as she and her cousins and granddaughter started their march down the block.
+One cuz summed it all up as she and her cousins and granddaughter started their march down the block.
 “Cousins,” she cried out, with something suspiciously like a fist-pump, “are the best!”